The Bourbon Paloma: A Bold Twist on a Classic

 Serving your Bourbon Paloma in the right glass makes a real difference.
 A tall, slender glass like a Collins or a highball is ideal because it gives the bubbles from the soda plenty of room to rise, keeping the drink fizzy and fresh.
 The temperature is also key.
 For the most refreshing experience, make sure your cocktail is ice-cold.
 You can even chill your glasses in the freezer for about 15 minutes before mixing.
 And when it comes to ice, bigger is better.
 Large cubes or spears melt more slowly, chilling your drink perfectly without watering it down too quickly.

-How to Serve Your Paloma
+How to Make Your Own Grapefruit Soda

 The beauty of the Bourbon Paloma lies in its balance.
 The deep, warm notes of vanilla and caramel from the bourbon are a perfect counterpoint to the bright, zesty citrus, creating a drink that’s both grounded and incredibly refreshing.
 It’s the kind of versatile cocktail that feels right at home at a sunny afternoon barbecue or as a sophisticated pre-dinner drink.
 Serve it with a simple grapefruit wedge or a long, elegant peel to complete the look.
 If this recipe inspires you to try other bourbon creations, you can find more cocktail ideas to explore.